senaig97/Project/README.md

 # How the app works:
+  ## Features:

+1. **Homepage** : The homepage includes all the options available to user once they go to the website.
+The options are listed below as features as well.

-1. **Register** : Uses the files app.db which is the database file to store credential information.
-The python files used to run it include init.py and forms.py
+2. **Register** : Uses the database file to store credential information.
+Username, password, confirm password and submit fields are used.
+Once registered, the information is saved locally

-2. **Login** : Python files required: config.py, run.py, forms.py .
-The login page then navigates to main homepage.

-3. **Logout** : Button takes us back to the home page.
+3. **Login** : Asks for the username and password.
+After clicking on submit/ login : redirects user to the hoempage.

+4. **Logout** : Logs the user out.
+The user still stays on the homepage but is not logged into their account anymore.

-4. **Edit Credentials** : Allows user to change their password.
+5. **Edit Credentials** : Allows user to change their password.
 Requires a user to have already been logged in.
 If not already logged in, redirects user to login screen.
 Else, redirects user to home screen when new password is submitted.

+6. **CSS** : The web pages are styled and designed in their respective html files themselves to make it.

+7. **Rating** : The link helps get feedback from the user.
+It directs users to a page where they can rate the app accordingly.

 OTHER FEATURES IN PROGRESS.